Home Accident Page 5

 What are your fees and do you have alternate payment plans?

-Are you a member, in good standing, of the Kansas State Bar Association?
+Are you a member, in good standing, of the Maine Bar Association?

 What roles do you play as a member?